matrix-org/dendrite/p2p.md

 Assuming you've `yarn start`ed Riot-Web, go to `http://localhost:8080` and wait a bit.
 Then refresh the page (this is required because the fetch interceptor races with setting up dendrite.
 If you don't refresh, you won't be able to contact your HS).
 After the refresh, click Register and use `http://localhost:8080` as your HS URL.

+TODO: Fix the race so we don't need multiple refreshes.

 You can join rooms by room alias e.g `/join #foo:bar`.